 b.
 In several EU/EFTA member states

 If the answer is that you work in several member states, please turn to the social insurance institution in your country of residence in order to have your competent country determined.
 After you have received the A1 certificate from your competent country, please show it to the employers in any other country, so that they know to which country they should pay your social security contributions.
 The competent social security institution in Estonia is the Social Insurance Board.
-Please check also the database of social security institutions.
+Please check also the list of social security institutions in Europe.

 2) Do you have health insurance in any other EU member state besides Estonia?